 Items on reserve typically circulate for a short period of time, such as 2, 4, or 24 hours, and therefore have specific due times as well as due dates.
 If you do not return these items by the exact due time, fines accrue the minute the item is overdue, at the rate listed below.
-Circulation staff will inform you of an item's due time upon check out, or you can log in to My Account to see when your items are due.
+Circulation staff will inform you of an item's due time upon loan, or you can log in to My Account to see when your items are due.

 Users may only borrow 2 reserves items at a time.
 This policy does not apply to D'Angelo Law Library reserves.

 Video games may be borrowed for the same length of time as regular items.
 Users may borrow up to 3 video game items at a time.
 The Library does not provide equipment on which to play video games; users may borrow consoles from the Digital Media Center's equipment cage, located in the Reva and David Logan Center for the Arts.

-To recall an item that is currently checked out, click the "Recall Item" link next to the item status in the Library Catalog or Lens.
+To recall an item that is currently loaned, click the "Recall This" link next to the item status in the Library Catalog.
 The current borrower will be required to return it within 7 days.You will receive an email notice when it is available.

 To view the status of your recall requests, log in to My Account and select Requests.

 |Regular Loan||n/a||No fine until item is declared lost||Declared lost 21 days after its due date, at which point a lost item replacement fee applies.
 See Overdue Notices Schedule.|